Agriculturist/EmissionsHelper/README.md

 ### renameAllDataframeColumns
 *renameAllDataframeColumns* is a self commenting approach to rename dataframe columns if a header does not import properly.

+## timeCeiling and timeFloor
+*timeCeiling* and *timeFloor* are useful for doing averages over a certain time interval.

 ### reformatTime
 *reformatTime* infers formatting parameters from a character date.

 reformatTime("1/31/2012T00:00:00")

 reformatTime("2018-01-05 13:45:01")

+## calculateSonicTemperature
+*calculateSonicTemperature* calculates the sonic temperature from windspeed.

+## calculateCovariances3DAnemometer
+*calculateCovariances3DAnemometer* can be used to calculated the covariances from a 3d anemometer.